vigneswara-propelo/harness-core/python/splunk_intelligence/README.rst

 Everything under notebooks is for internal use and not for production.
 Treat this as work in progress.

+Docker
+To build for docker, need to run the following commands:
+# `make init-docker` to create a Docker-friendly `dist/` folder that is used when creating a Docker image
+# `docker build -t <image-name:tag> .` to build the Docker image.
+The image is `passive` right now, doesn't do anything; so will need to add code to read from a queue and process events; and wait otherwise.

 Troubleshooting:

 1.  "make init"